DevarathRajan/BoliAe/README.md

 rest all the test files are expanded from base file.

 Included utils.scrollUTil for convenience of reusing the scroll utilities function.

+Playwright code:
+in the same repo inside a folder called playwright.

+Playwright is also not able to turn to bidding page after clicking on login button.
+When interacting with elements in real, it is fine.